 Since then I realized that my struggles with a lost dream, although real and painful, were very small and temporary.
 At the same time it was the most important thing that happened in my life so far because it was the impetus for a sincere search which led me to many sincere teachers in this most complete and inspiring tradition of Krishna Consciousness.
 Today I have a new life goal: A more selfless, meaningful and fulfilling one which is to share what I am convinced to be the most profound and uplifting spiritual wisdom with as many people as possible.
 And so we are thrilled to present this small but hopefully powerful and meaningful podcast project with the most sincere intentions that its lessons can help and spiritually enrich your lives as much as it has ours.

-My name is Kim Polinder, and I’ve been involved in the ISKCON community since 2018 and am now part of an ashram.
+My name is Kim Polinder, and I’ve been involved in the ISKCON (Int’l Society for Krishna Consciousness) community since 2018 and am now part of an ashram.
 I was born in Seoul, Korea, and adopted when I was a baby.
 I was raised by a conservative Christian family and thus grew up with the perception that God was angry, judgmental, and surely going to condemn me to hell for eternity.
-This conception of Divinity created a lot of fear in me, and God became a being that I did not feel worthy of knowing, let alone desire to be close to.
+This conception of Divinity created a lot of fear in me, and God became a being that I did not feel like knowing, let alone desire to be close to.

 Music provided by Atulya Bhakti